matrix-org/synapse/README.rst

 URL Previews
 ============

-Synapse 0.15.0 introduces an experimental new API for previewing URLs at /_matrix/media/r0/preview_url.
+Synapse 0.15.0 introduces a new API for previewing URLs at ``/_matrix/media/r0/preview_url``.
 This is disabled by default.
-To turn it on you must enable the `url_preview_enabled: True` config parameter and explicitly specify the IP ranges that Synapse is not allowed to spider for previewing in the `url_preview_ip_range_blacklist` configuration parameter.
+To turn it on you must enable the ``url_preview_enabled: True`` config parameter and explicitly specify the IP ranges that Synapse is not allowed to spider for previewing in the ``url_preview_ip_range_blacklist`` configuration parameter.
 This is critical from a security perspective to stop arbitrary Matrix users spidering 'internal' URLs on your network.
 At the very least we recommend that your loopback and RFC1918 IP addresses are blacklisted.

 This also requires the optional lxml and netaddr python dependencies to be installed.